Sathwika-Chowdary/Sathwika-Portfolio/Projects/ETL-Data-Quality-Pipeline/README.md

 ## Why this project matters
 This project complements the SQL Analytics Case Study and Sales Performance Dashboard by showing the data preparation and validation layer behind the analytics workflow.

+## Validation Summary

+The ETL validation checks confirm that the raw transactional dataset requires filtering before it can be safely used for reporting.

+The quality checks verify:

+- Total raw row count before transformation
+- Number of cancellation rows
+- Number of rows with invalid quantity values
+- Number of rows with invalid unit prices
+- Number of rows with missing customer IDs
+- Number of rows that remain after applying all quality filters
+- Revenue total based only on clean, valid rows

+## Why this matters
+These checks ensure that downstream analytics and dashboards are based on clean and consistent business data rather than raw, unvalidated source records.

+## Example Validation Outputs
+(Optional but recommended)
+Add screenshots or summary tables showing:
+- RawRowCount
+- CancellationRows
+- InvalidQuantityRows
+- InvalidUnitPriceRows
+- NullCustomerRows
+- ValidRows
+- ValidRevenue